Welcome to Ms. Shoe's Classroom

 Ms. Jo Shoemaker

-While completing my undergraduate degree, I observed students with disabilities who struggled in all content areas because of difficulties in reading which reinforced my reasons for attending graduate school.
+While completing my special education undergraduate degree and master degree in reading, I observed students with disabilities who struggled in all content areas because of difficulties in reading which reinforced my reasons for attending graduate school.
 I was also fascinated with how children learned to read and as a teacher, how I was able to help them attain strategies that alleviated some of the frustration felt when gaining effective literacy skills.
 As a result, students were more eager to read on their own.
 I enjoy using students' interest in science to drive their motivation for reading and writing.